OPTIONAL ADD-ON TOURS

 Thursday, October 7, 1:30 p.m.
 Clocks at the Philadelphia Museum of Art. $TBD limit 30 people.

-PMA Curator of American Decorative Arts Alexandra Kirtley will join independent clock scholar Gary Sullivan for a special tour of the museum's important clocks presently on view.
-This may be followed by a docent-led general tour of this world-class institution.
-A major reinstallation of these galleries may not be complete by October so no reservations for this tour are possible yet.
+PMA Curator of American Decorative Arts Alexandra Kirtley will join independent clock scholar Gary Sullivan for a special tour of the museum's important clocks presently on view in this world-class institution.
+This tour is not yet confirmed so no reservations now are possible.
 Please indicate your advance interest to Bob Frishman.

 Sunday, October 10, 8:30 a.m.
 All-Day Bus Tour to Columbia and Lancaster. $125 all-inclusive for buffet lunch, smorgasbord dinner, museum admissions, presentations, and round-trip coach transportation.
 Limit 40 people.